webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Sees-Beyond.md

 ---
 aliases:
-  - Sees Beyond
+- "Sees Beyond"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Exploration
-title: Sees Beyond
-collection: Foci
-kind: Compendium
 ---

 ## Sees Beyond
 You have a psychic sense that allows you to see what others cannot.